Barney Fife: Characterization

 Barney Fife is outwardly smug and self-important, covering up his insecurities and low self-confidence with a display of bravado.
 He presents himself as an expert on such diverse subjects as firearms, martial arts, women, singing, wilderness survival, psychology, and American history.
 He frequently tries to impress others with his knowledge or skill in areas where his expertise is quite limited.
 He wishes to be perceived as "a man of the world", but he is quite naïve, and his fear of appearing ignorant leaves him easily duped.
-This gullibility is evident when, for example, he is conned into buying a lemon from a crafty old widow ("Barney's First Car").
-Although he believes himself a skilled singer, he has a tin ear, as highlighted in "Barney and the Choir" and "The Song Festers", although at other times, when he is not trying to show off, he has a pleasant singing voice, performing duets with Andy and his guitar.
+This gullibility is evident when, for example, he is tricked into buying a lemon from a crafty old widow Although he believes himself a skilled singer, he has a tin ear although at other times, when he is not trying to show off, he has a pleasant singing voice, performing duets with Andy and his guitar.
 His attempts to impress others sometimes cause him to accidentally reveal both personal and police secrets, often with dire consequences.
-An emotional powder keg, Barney often overreacts to challenging situations with panic, despair, or bug-eyed fear.
+Barney can be emotional, and he often overreacts to challenging situations with panic, despair, or bug-eyed fear.

 Andy returns from business in Raleigh to find Barney has locked all of Mayberry's citizens in the town jail.

 Barney panics when Andy and he need to deal with a goat that has eaten dynamite.

 As a law enforcement officer, Barney is overly officious and insistent on doing things "by the book" to the point of absurdity.
 In one case when Andy was briefly summoned away, as acting sheriff, Barney proceeded to book and lock up everyone in town for various minor infractions ("Andy Saves Barney's Morale").
-In at least one case, though, he is commended for his apparent overzealousness, after he tickets the state governor's car for being parked illegally ("Barney and the Governor").
+In at least one case, though, he is commended for his apparent overzealousness, after he tickets the state governor's car for being parked illegally.
 Barney tends to be alarmist and overreacts to potential dangers.
-In a case where he believed an ex-convict was coming back to Mayberry to attack Sheriff Taylor, he deputized Goober Pyle and Otis Campbell (who are even more inept) and attempted to provide 24-hour protection for the sheriff, although in fact no threat existed and the bodyguards did little except interfere with each other ("High Noon in Mayberry").
+In a case where he believed an ex-convict was coming back to Mayberry to attack Sheriff Taylor, he deputized Goober Pyle and Otis Campbell (who are even more inept) and attempted to provide 24-hour protection for the sheriff, although in fact no threat existed and the bodyguards did little except interfere with each other.